guptaanu412/example-course-specs/README.md

 <!-- -------------------------------------------------------------------------------- -->

-## Step 5: How are the concepts connected?
+## Step 5: How are concepts connected?

 <em>